Oklahoma Homeowners Insurance Quotes

 - Other Structures: Structures on your property such as detached garages or fences will be protected by other structures coverage.

 - Contents/Personal Property: Offers coverage for the personal possessions inside your home such as electronics, furniture and clothing.
 Consider purchasing additional coverage if you own high value items such as collectibles or jewelry.
+This protection works against losses from fire and theft, too.
+A recent FBI crime report gives the state mixed grades: Burglary rates in Oklahoma City and Tulsa are higher than the norm, while the rate in Norman is lower.

 - Loss of Use: In the event your home becomes partially or entirely uninhabitable due to a covered peril, your loss of use coverage would reimburse you for living expenses incurred while being temporarily displaced.